 About the course

 The weekly course sessions will include guided meditations and in-depth teaching on mindfulness principles, practices and techniques.
 The approach will be experiential, with opportunities for questions and group discussions within a supportive space.
-The course is led by an experienced and accredited mindfulness teacher with many years of experience teaching the Breathwork’s Mindfulness for Stress course, both in person and online.
+The course is led by an experienced and accredited mindfulness teacher with experience teaching the Breathwork’s Mindfulness for Stress course.
 The course will be held in person at the West London Buddhist Centre.

 The course includes home practice with the recommendation to do 20 minutes of meditation each day.
 You will have access to recordings of guided meditations and other resources linked to the course material which you can download.
 The course leader will also send a weekly email after each session with key learning points and any additional resources which you can access online.